BREATH OF A STONE

 The making of Breath of a Stone

 I collaborate with performer Ana Paxeco to explore our symbiotic relationship with the landscape, early with the suburban areas of River Tejo Estuary (projects Parallel Cycles, Here), and in this project with the mass tourism coast of the Algarve, increasingly affected by devastating wildfires.
 Our creative process combines a slow and intimate work of assimilation and connection with the landscape, improvised performances, meditative filming, and drawing.
 In March 2024 we began exploring and documenting the landscape of the South Portugal coast.
 Over the period we created characters and a visual and performative language for the project.
 This self-organised residency was held in conversation with the local ONG Sciaena, dedicated to ocean protection, and the cultural association LAC, witnesses of the recent wildfires and massive landscape transformations.
 Our informal conversations activated the work.
-Poet Margaret Leppard accompanied our experiences and wrote a set of texts, helping to shape the themes of the piece.
+Writer Margaret Leppard accompanied our experiences and wrote a set of texts, helping to shape the editing of the film.

 Research materials